3schwartz/consulting/README.md

-# Søren Schwartz - Independent Software developer
+# Søren Schwartz - Independent Software Developer

 Welcome to the repository for Søren Schwartz, an independent software developer.
 This repository hosts a simple web page showcasing Søren Schwartz's professional profile and contact information.